Loretta Lynch accuses Comey of misrepresenting key Clinton probe conversation, was 'quite surprised' by his testimony

 Comey later said that Lynch's secret airport tarmac meeting with Bill Clinton in the summer of 2016 cemented his assessment that Lynch lacked independence.

-But in her remarks in December, Lynch flatly said Comey had mischaracterized the situation.
+But in her remarks in December, Lynch said Comey had mischaracterized the situation.

 "I did not," Lynch responded when asked if she had ever told Comey to call the investigation a "matter."